floesche/neuView/input/README.md

 # Input Data Directory

-This directory contains CSV data files that provide additional metadata and external references for QuickPage's neuron analysis pages.
+This directory contains CSV data files that provide additional metadata and external references for neuView's neuron analysis pages.
 These files enhance the generated websites with brain region information, citation links, and multimedia content.

 ## File Overview